mauget/treebeard-deco/README.md

 1. `yarn install`
 1. `yarn start`

-Additionally, this demo uses a `treeModel` populated from a `getContainers` function to create dummy data for the tree.
+Additionally, this demo uses a `treeModel` populated from a `getDataObject` function to create dummy data for the tree.

 ![Screen Capture](doc/treebeard-decorated.png?raw=true)